lauraz-15/javascript-quiz/README.md

 Option to enter the user's name before statign the quiz.
 This would encourage users to compare results and competete between themselves.

 ## Tools and Technologies

+Styles have been applied to the website using CSS.

+Functionality to the website have been applied using Javascript.

 The fav icon was generated from [Favicon.io](https://favicon.io/)